 MDF (Medium Density Fiberboard)

 MDF is the most common material used for standard enclosures.
-This wood is extremely durable and dense, which helps to improve the sound quality.
+This manufactured wood is extremely durable and dense, which helps to improve the sound quality.

 It is very easy to cut and assemble, which I find my favorite.
 MDF is ideal for areas with high humidity and intense winters because it doesn’t warp or expand.
 MDF is also sound-disruptive because it is thick.